 A typical stock OHV that is available for sale to the public for purchase will easily pass the SAE J1287 sound test protocols.
-These vehicles also comply with the United States Environmental Protection Agency's sound standards.

-Some OHVs outfitted with aftermarket mufflers by their owners or stock mufflers that require maintenance or repair may not pass C.R.S 25-12-110 sound laws.
+These vehicles also comply with the United States Environmental Protection Agency's sound standards however, some OHVs that are outfitted with aftermarket mufflers by their owners or stock mufflers that require maintenance or repair may not pass C.R.S 25-12-110 sound laws.